 A great combination of two worlds!
 Tourists enjoy the variety of elements of their own cultures perfectly mixed with the local traditions.

-Travelers can find different options for dining; Tamarindo’s great cuisine vary from local seafood to international dishes with the best quality and adjustable to all kind of budgets.
+Travelers can find different options for dining; Tamarindo’s great cuisine vary from local Costa Rica food to international dishes with the best quality and adjustable to all kind of budgets.

 There are small shops there, so you can find products and local ingredients if you are staying at a place that requires your own preparation of the food.
 A great chance to experience a Costa Rican meal homemade!